 This includes documentation from external sources such as medical records, assessments created by educational psychologists, healthcare providers, etc. This guidance will vary in its relevance and value depending upon the original context, credentials of the evaluator, level of detail provided and the comprehensiveness of the narrative.

-For Excelsior College Courses
+For Excelsior University Courses

 Students with print-based disabilities should purchase the e-version of the textbook if available.
 If an e-version is not available, such students should make a request 6-8 weeks prior to when the text will be needed, since the request must be sent to individual publishers.